oracle-livelabs/analytics-ai/dw-hr-analytics/perform-analysis/perform-analysis.md

     ![Update Connection Credentials](./images/update-connection-credentials.png "Update Connection Credentials")

-7. You will now refresh the data sets to utilize the connection.
-Select the **Data Sets** tab and you will see all our tables appear below.
-Go ahead and reload each data set by clicking on the ellipses menu to the right of the data set's name and selecting **Reload Data**.
+7. You will now refresh the data sets to utilise the connection.
+Select the **Data Sets** tab and you will see all the tables appear below.
+Go ahead and reload each data set by clicking on the ellipses menu to the right of the data set entry and selecting **Reload Data**.
 Wait until the reload for all the data sets is complete.

     ![Reload Data Sets](./images/reload-data-sets.png "Reload Data Sets")

 8. Now proceed to the hamburger menu and select **Catalog** and open your project.
-The visualizations should load, but click **Refresh Data** if needed to refresh the visuals.
+The visualisations should load, but click **Refresh Data** if needed to refresh the visuals.

     ![Go to Catalog](./images/go-to-catalog.png "Go to Catalog")

     ![HR Dashboard](./images/hr-dashboard.png "HR Dashboard")

-## Task 3: Uploading a file to the Datawarehouse using OAC
+## Task 3: Uploading a file to the Data Warehouse using OAC

 1. Return to the home page.
 Click on the **Create** button and then select **Data Set**.